Community Matters

 • How media, family, & social expectations shape ideas & behaviors

-• Body/health factors including blood alcohol concentration (BAC)
+• Body/health factors, including blood alcohol concentration (BAC)

 • Potential risks associated with problem drinking such as violence and drinking & driving